entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-cds.md

 ```

 ### Service and Deployment Descriptor
-Create the service and deployment descriptor YAML with the specifications required for your environment in a K3s implementation.
-For convenience, the service and deployment has been combined into a single descriptor `YOUR-PRIMARY-CDS-DEPLOYMENT.yaml`, but this is a matter of preference.
+Create the service and deployment descriptor YAML with the specifications required for your environment.
+(Note: for convenience, the service and deployment have been combined into a single descriptor YAML.)

 ``` yaml
 apiVersion: v1